Freechains/README/docs/chains.md

 A public identity chain is a chain with a nonempty `pub` parameter which is the public key of the chain owner holding the associated private key.
-The chain owner has infinite [reputation](reps.md) and other users may be prohibited to post depending on the `owner-only` parameter.
+The chain owner has infinite [reputation](reps.md) and other users may be allowed or prohibited to post depending on the `owner-only` parameter.
+If other users are allowed to post, they may encrypt messages with the owner's public key so that only s/he can read it (`1<-N` communication).

 A public identity is identified by its public key [created](cmds.md#crypto-create) from a secret passphrase along with the